-Parents and students emphasized how much they valued the teachers and their commitment to their students.
-They were concerned about retaining strong teachers and staff, as were teachers and students.
+Parents and students emphasized how much they valued the teachers and staff, and the sense of the school as a united and welcoming family.
+They remained concerned about retaining strong teachers and staff, as were teachers and students.
 This priority helped shape the structure of Goal 2, and is further reflected in Goal 2, Action 4, which focuses on talent support.